 Red wolves were protected as a federal endangered species in 1967 and are considered one of the most endangered species of wolf in the world.
 In 1980, the species was declared biologically extinct in the wild when the remaining red wolves were removed from the wild to support a captive breeding program aimed at reviving their population.

-A 2016 study suggested that red wolves may be better classified as a recent subspecies of gray wolves (Canis lupus) created by hybridization with coyotes.
-Since red wolves are currently protected as a distinct species, research supporting classification as a subspecies (Canis lupus rufus) could affect management under the Endangered Species Act.
+A 2016 study suggested that red wolves may be better classified as a recent subspecies of gray wolves (Canis lupus) created by hybridization with coyotes., while other research suggests they may be more closely related to the eastern wolf (Canis lycaon).
+Since red wolves are currently protected as an individual species, research supporting changing their classification as a subspecies could affect their listing status under the Endangered Species Act since USFWS does not have a clear policy on protections for hybrids.
+A study published in June 2018 concludes that regardless of the evolutionary path, red wolves meet the qualifications to be considered a distinct population segment and therefore retain ESA protections.

 Several experimental reintroductions have largely failed over the years.
 The program in North Carolina’s Albemarle Peninsula has been the most successful, with the population peaking at an estimated 120 to 130 individuals in 2006.
 The population has declined since then, largely due to human-related mortality and hybridization with coyotes (Canis latrans).